How to Book

 Please be prepared to perform two contrasting pieces as outlined below.
 There will be an opportuntiy to discuss your musical experience and what will be available to you musicaly at Brunel.

-Sally Goodworth will be available to accompany all students - please remember to bring your own piano accompaniments when relevant (Singers: these will need to be in the right key for your voice).
+Sally Goodworth will be available to accompany all students - please remember to bring your own piano accompaniments if relevant (Singers: these will need to be in the right key for your voice).

 What you need to play/sing: